aws-samples/ipfs-cluster-fargate/README.md

 ./ipfs-cluster-service -c /tmp/ipfs init
 ```

-## Sample CDK Deploy Command
+## CDK Deploy Command

 Export `CDK_DEPLOY_REGION` variable can specify region other than default CDK region for the deployment.

+Make sure you are using the right AWS Credentials to deploy your stack in the right AWS account.

+Replace $YOUR_IPFS_CLUSTER_NAME with the name you want to give to your CloudFormation stack.

 ```
 export CDK_DEPLOY_REGION=ap-northeast-3; cdk deploy \